rust-lang/rust/doc/tutorial.md

 and won't be able to access it afterwards.
 The receiving task will become the sole owner of the box.

-> ***Note:*** This discussion of copying vs. moving does not account
-> for the "last use" rules that automatically promote copy operations
-> to moves.
-We plan to remove last use from the language in
-> favor of explicit moves.

 ## Borrowed pointers

 Rust borrowed pointers are a general purpose reference/pointer type,